 - 1 teaspoon sea salt garnish

-Place water into base of Instant Pot insert.
-Add frozen cassava root, or fresh.
-(Frozen or fresh will affect cooking time; see Instruction 2 below.)
+- Place water into base of Instant Pot insert.
+Add cassava root sections.

-Check that rubber ring is fitted inside Instant Pot lid.
+- Check that rubber ring is fitted inside Instant Pot lid.
 Place lid on Instant Pot, making sure the steam release valve is sealed.
-Press the “Manual” setting, and decrease the time until you reach 25 minutes.
-(For fresh cassava, set time to 20 minutes.)
+Press the “Manual” setting, and decrease the time until you reach 35 minutes.